-5.1 Security Considerations
+4.1 Security Considerations

-5.1.1 Intra-enterprise
+4.1.1 Intra-enterprise

-- For intra-enterprise queries, the enterprise controlling the Query Requestor and Query Responder Health IT systems will prescribe appropriate security controls based on local policies.
-These systems can use the IHE ATNA Profile to encrypt and secure information exchanged between systems, BPPC to support patient consent, and IHE EUA, XUA or IUA as appropriate to ensure user authorization and authentication. - The IHE EUA profile can work with any HTTP-based protocol stack.
-The XUA and IUA profiles can support communication of a SAML assertion within an exchange, either through HTTP or other protocol that supports communication of an assertion or token.
+- 840 For intra-enterprise queries, the enterprise controlling the Query Requestor and Query Responder Health IT systems will prescribe appropriate security controls based on local policies.
+These systems can use the IHE ATNA Profile to encrypt and secure information exchanged between systems, BPPC to support patient consent, and IHE EUA, XUA or IUA as appropriate to ensure user authorization and authentication. - 845 The IHE EUA Profile can work with any HTTP-based protocol stack.
+The XUA and IUA profiles can support communication of a SAML assertion within an exchange, either through HTTP or other protocol that supports communication of an assertion or token. - Gap: Communications using the MLLP protocol and HL7 Version 2 standards, such as PIX/PDQ can also support EUA by pre-adoption of the HL7 Version 2.7 UAC segment, which includes

-Gap: Communications using the MLLP protocol and HL7 Version 2 standards, such as PIX/PDQ can also support EUA by pre-adoption of the HL7 Version 2.7 UAC segment, which includes the ability to communicate Kerberos ticket information.
+850 the ability to communicate Kerberos ticket information.
 HL7 Version 2 standards allow segments to be pre-adopted in communications.
 While this solution has been available for several years, there has been no request to update the profile to support this capability; it seems to be little needed within an enterprise.

-5.1.2 Inter-enterprise
+4.1.2 Inter-enterprise

-Inter-enterprise queries are executed between two specific enterprises belonging to two different security domains.
-In order for these queries to be executed, appropriate security information (Authorization, Authorization etc.) needs to be included as part of the query request and could be pre-negotiated between the enterprises.
-These systems can use the IHE ATNA Profile to encrypt and secure information exchanged between systems, BPPC to support patient consent, and IHE XUA or IUA as appropriate to ensure user authorization and authentication.
+- 855 Inter-enterprise queries are executed between two specific enterprises belonging to two different security domains.
+In order for these queries to be executed, appropriate security information (Authentication, Authorization etc.) needs to be included as part of the query request and could be pre-negotiated between the enterprises.
+These systems can use the IHE ATNA Profile to encrypt and secure information exchanged between systems, BPPC to support patient consent, - and IHE XUA or IUA as appropriate to ensure user authorization and authentication.
 We do not recommend the use of EUA as it is designed for use within a single enterprise.

-5.1.3 Federated
+4.1.3 Federated

 Federated queries are executed across multiple enterprises belonging to multiple security domains.
-In order for these queries to be executed, appropriate security information (Authentication, Authorization etc.) needs to be included as part of the query request and may need to be dynamically negotiated.
+In order for these queries to be executed, appropriate security information (Authentication, Authorization etc.) needs to be included as part of the query request and may

+- 865 (Authentication, Authorization etc.) needs to be included as part of the query request and may need to be dynamically negotiated.
 The nature of the dynamic negotiation may depend on local or regional policies and is also dependent on the trading partners who get added or removed into the eco-system.
 Many implementations may use policy engines to deal with the above variability.
-These systems can use the IHE ATNA Profile to encrypt and secure information exchanged between systems, BPPC to support patient consent, and IHE XUA or IUA as appropriate to ensure user authorization and authentication.
+These systems can use the IHE ATNA Profile to encrypt and secure information - 870 exchanged between systems, BPPC to support patient consent, and IHE XUA or IUA as appropriate to ensure user authorization and authentication.

-6 Conclusions
+5 Conclusions

-The Data Access Framework presented in this white paper illustrates how four common conceptual data models (Patient Demographics, Encounter Document Metadata, Clinical Documents and Detailed Clinical Data) are used within IHE profiles.
+The Data Access Framework presented in this white paper illustrates how four common conceptual data models (Patient Demographics, Encounter Document Metadata, Clinical

+Boolevelation and Detailed Clinical Data) are used within IHE profiles.
 It further demonstrates how a common set of base standards including: ebXML RIM, HL7 Version 2 ADT, HL7 Version 3 Patient Administration, HL7 Version 3 Care Record, and HL7 FHIR can be used to develop a highly consistent data access framework.